Xiao-1921/r2r-router-optimization/README.md

+# When Should a Language Model Trust Itself: Routing and Reflection for Reliable Generation

-# R2R Router Optimization
+## Router

-## How to Set Up the Environment
+### How to Set Up the Environment

 Use Python 3.10 or newer.